drix93/creview-acfblock-based-theme/README.md

 This repository includes files from a previous development to showcase my skills and thought process when using Advanced Custom Fields and its block feature within WordPress.

 ## Branches
-There are two branches, master and trimmed.
+There are two branches, main and trimmed.

-* The master branch has the full child theme files.
+* The main branch has the full child theme files.
 * The trimmed branch has only those files which are seen as necessary for review.

 ## Parent Theme